In this article, we'll look at how to map a device's IP address to the physical interface of a Cisco switch.

 switch01(config-if)# no shutdown

-As explained above, switches are Layer 2 devices, so there's no way to retrieve this information directly with a single command; we first need to obtain the mac addresses of our devices, then search for them in the arp table.
+As explained above, switches are Layer 2 devices, so there's no way to retrieve this information with a single command.
+We must therefore first retrieve the mac addresses of the devices and then search inside the arp table for the correspondence between the mac address and the IP address.

-So let's take a look at how to retrieve mac addresses connected to these two physical ports.
+Let's see how to display the mac addresses connected to our two physical ports.

 switch01# show mac address-table | include Gi1/0/1